 Rachel was too surprised by Quinn's action, she didn't say anything.
 Quinn got off the bed, grabbed her bags, turned to look at Rachel one last time and smiled.
 Rachel smiled back but she was thoroughly confused.
 She let Quinn walked out of her apartment even though parts of her wanted to chase her.
 But she stayed firmly, feeling like Quinn wouldn't be happy if she missed her flight.

 She called Quinn a few hours later, thinking that she should have been in Lima by then, but Quinn didn't answer.
-She thought that Quinn might be busy, so she sent a text asking how everything was.
-Quinn did reply later that night saying that everything's okay, but she'd be busy the next few days because of Christmas.
-Rachel tried calling Quinn on Christmas day but there's no answer again, so she texted to wish Merry Christmas and that she'd be unreachable for the next few days until the New Year because she'd be on a cruise ship with her dads.
+She thought that Quinn might be busy, so she sent a text message asking how everything was.
+Quinn did reply later that night saying that everything was okay, but she would be busy in the next few days because of Christmas.
+Rachel tried calling Quinn on Christmas day but there was no answer again, so she sent a text message to wish Merry Christmas and that she would be unreachable for the next few days until the New Year because she would be on a cruise ship with her dads.
 Quinn didn't reply, but she figured Quinn must be busy with Christmas celebration.
-After she got back from the cruise, she saw that there's no reply from Quinn, but she reasoned it might be because Quinn sent a reply when she's away and it didn't go through.
-She tried calling Quinn again on New Year's Eve, but there's no answer.
-She's so frustrated by that time and she really missed Quinn.
-So she sent a text:
+After she got back from the cruise, she saw that there was no reply from Quinn, but she reasoned it might be because Quinn sent a reply when she was away and it didn't go through.
+She tried calling Quinn again on New Year's Eve, but there was no answer.
+She was so frustrated by that time and she really missed Quinn.
+So she sent a text message:

 Quinn, where are you?!
 I really want to talk to you.

 You might be busy with New Year's Eve celebration.
 Happy New Year Quinn!